 Current assets include cash, investments, and receivables for event rentals, parking fees, surcharges, and contributions.
-Current assets are \$2.3 million greater than 2012 because of receipt of receivables due from the Pittsburgh Steelers, Pittsburgh Pirates, Pittsburgh Penguins, and Levy Restaurants for money restricted to each facility's capital reserve fund.
-Noncurrent assets include restricted cash and cash equivalents and deferred lease costs related to the Lower Hill Redevelopment site and were \$628,000 less in 2013 due to the amortization of the deferred lease costs.
+Current assets are \$23 million greater than 2013 due to cash from the Guaranteed Revenue Bonds, Series of 2014 that closed October 30, 2014.
+Other assets includes restricted cash and cash equivalents and deferred lease costs related to the Lower Hill Redevelopment site and were \$283,000 less in 2014.

 The largest component of the Authority's liabilities is bonds payable, which are secured by pledged revenues as described below in debt administration.
-The current portion of bonds payable increased in accordance with bond payment schedules by \$420,000 due to debt service requirements.
-Other long-term liabilities decreased by

-\$17.5 million due to debt service payments on bonds and loans.
-The accumulated decrease in fair value of hedging derivatives decreased \$44 million, the result of the long-term interest rate increasing since 2012.
+The current portion of bonds payable increased \$1,160,000, which was the net effect of the issuance of the 2014 Bonds and the payment of bond principal in accordance with bond payment schedules.
+Other long-term liabilities increased by \$32 million due mainly to the change in the fair value of hedging derivatives, which is the result of the long-term interest rate decreasing during 2014.